jason-faithinkids/build24-advent/README.md

 ## WordPress plugin
 A Custom post type called 'nativity' has been created using the Wordpress plugin found in `./wordpress/`.
 This has several fields, some of which we didn't use.
+It may contain some changes that haven't been tested so give it a check over before you load it into your WordPress

 ### Podcast url hack
 The `podcast` field has been co-opted to hold video URLs. `_data/post.js` then checks for `.mp4` endings and assigns the value to either `video` or `podcast` in the object used in the njk templates (As I said - hackathon!)